nercms-mmap/RankAggregation-Lib/README.md

 Similarly, we define the final output of the methods as a csv file which is organized in the following manner：**Query, Item Code, Item Rank**

-We also provide a partially processed dataset in our `dataset.zip` file, you are welcome to use our code and test our code here!
+We also provide a partially processed dataset in our `dataset.zip` file.
+You are welcome to use our code and test it here!

 ## Test Demonstrations
-We selected several different unsupervised RA methods for simple test demonstrations, as can be seen in example1.ipynb (Dataset: MQ2007) and example2.ipynb (Dataset: Ice-cream flavor)
+We selected 20 different unsupervised RA methods for simple test demonstrations, as can be seen in example1.ipynb (Dataset: MQ2007) and example2.ipynb (Dataset: Ice-cream flavor)

 ## Follow-up Plan
 We will be updating more RA methods for share use.